 That’s why we think airfocus offers a comprehensive business solution — one that helps prioritize strategy, align teams with organizational vision, and get projects done more efficiently and effectively.

-Starting price: Subscriptions start at $29 per month for individuals and $49 per month for teams.
-Annual plans come with a 20% discount.
+Starting price: Subscriptions start at $19 per month for individuals and $69 per month for teams when billed annually.

 Free version: airfocus offers a 14-day free trial, with no commitment required.

 Integrations: airfocus integrates with Trello, Asana, Zapier, MS Planner, GitHub, and Jira.

 Dedicated prioritization tools: Yes. airfocus does have a dedicated prioritization tool, and it’s a core feature of the product.
 You can pick from a range of prioritization templates built on the most effective decision-making techniques and take advantage of the prioritization wizard to set up a workspace and roadmap in minutes.